molly-cactus/rusty_key/README.md

   # stuff
 }
 ```
-# alias, include, extend, using
+# using, alias, include, extend
 ```ruby
 :Rusty.using
 ```